mirwaisfarahi/Webpack-Project-Setup/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Setup With Webpack
+# Project Setup With Webpackiu

 > In this exercise I have built a simple yet powerful webpack boilerplate, which can be used as a starting point in projects.